daegalus/csrd/content.en/02-creating-your-character/06-equipment.md

 **Acid:** A flask of strong acid.
 Can be thrown up to short range, inflicting acid damage as a light weapon (ignores Armor).
 If poured carefully, it can damage or destroy a small item or areas made of stone or metal.

-**Adventuring pack:** Includes 50 feet (15 m) of rope, three days’ iron rations, three spikes, small hammer, a set of warm clothes, boots, and three torches.
+**Adventuring pack:** Includes 50 feet (15 m) of rope, three days' iron rations, three spikes, small hammer, a set of warm clothes, boots, and three torches.

 **Alchemist fire:** A flask of chemicals that burst into flames upon contact with air.
 The flames burn out after one round.
 Can be thrown up to short range, inflicting fire damage as a light weapon (ignores Armor).